Cultivating human connection

 Validation testing showed that I needed to add a product feature that invited conversation.

-After testing my sketches with users, I discovered that they achieved three of the four required attributes.
+After testing my sketches with users, I discovered that they achieved four of the five required attributes.
 However, they didn’t achieve the intended effect of inviting conversation.

 I decided that being very explicit that the wristband itself was meant to invoke curiosity and conversation was the best way to achieve this attribute.